Pipe Viewer: Online Manual

 -c, --cursor

 Use cursor positioning escape sequences instead of just using carriage returns.
-This is useful in conjunction with -N (name) if you are using multiple pv invocations in a single, long, pipeline.
+This is useful in conjunction with “--name” if you are using multiple pv invocations in a single pipeline.

 -o FILE, --output FILE

-Write data to FILE rather than standard output.
+Write data to FILE instead of standard output.
 If the file already exists, it will be truncated.

 -L RATE, --rate-limit RATE